-IRUCG, IRUCG-EX, IRUCB, IRUCR, IRUCCY, IRSPG, IRSPG2 Up-Conversion Phosphors
+IRUCG, IRUCG-EX, IRUCB, IRUCR, IRUCR-EX, IRUCCY, IRSPG, IRSPG2 Up-Conversion Phosphors

 IR up-conversion phosphors are particles that convert infrared light into visible light.
 Normally, materials that fluoresce are down conversion particles that absorb energy at a higher level (ultraviolet) and emit energy at a lower level (visible).
 For example, typical ultraviolet lights will cause a visible fluorescence which is a shift down in photon energy levels.